CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 1. The Himalayas were a significant cultural divide - overrated.

-Counter-Evidence - We know how the Himalayas were passable and how civilizations and cultures permeated across the mighty terrains.
-So, to put the highest currency on the importance of these as a marker that separated rather than integrated is flawed.
-The implication of presence of Himalayas was more as a climatic-geographical divide (source of two major rivers in two directions, clouds drifting northwards and westwards than a cultural divide, more as a source of two major rivers.
+Counter-Evidence - We already know how the Himalayas were passable and how civilisations and cultures permeated the mighty terrains.
+So, to view the importance of the Himalayas as a marker that separated rather than integrated is flawed.
+The implication of the Himalayas as a climatic-geographical divide (source of two major rivers in two directions, causing clouds to drift northwards and westwards) is much more than a cultural divide.

-2. The 'Indian' character which is many a times alleged to lead to fatalism and quietism, accepting fortune and misfortune alike without any complaint.
+2. The 'Indian' character allegedly leads to fatalism and quietism, and accepts fortune and misfortune alike without any complaint.

-Counter-Evidence - The scale of natural phenomenon in India may have helped shape the character of her people -
+Counter-Evidence - The scale of natural phenomena in India may have helped shape the character of her people -

-• On the other hand, other ancient civilizations such as those of the Greeks, Romans and Chinese, had to contend with winters, which encouraged sturdiness and resourcefulness.
+• On the other hand, other ancient civilisations such as those of the Greeks, Romans and Chinese had to contend with winters, which encouraged sturdiness and resourcefulness.

-So, the climate definitely had an effect on the characters of Indians - development of a love for ease and comfort, an addiction to the simple pleasures and luxuries so freely given by Nature - a tendency to which the impulse to self-denial and asceticism on the one hand, and occasional strenuous effort on the other were natural reactions.
+So, whatever effect the climate had on the characters of Indians was towards developing love for ease and comfort, an addiction to the simple pleasures and luxuries so freely given by Nature, to which the impulse to self-denial and asceticism on the one hand, and occasional strenuous effort on the other were natural reactions.

 The Discovery of Ancient India